and23jul/Learning-Repository/CAP/01-cap-step-by-step.md

 })
 ```

-If the entities is just SAP backend Entity, instead of redefining in `db/schema.cds`, the definition should be done on service definition `srv/demo-service.cds` instead. here's how you define them
+If the entities is just SAP backend Entity, instead of redefining in `db/schema.cds`, the definition should be done on service definition `srv/demo-service.cds` instead. here's how you define them, to be on the safe side, we safeguard the query to return only 10 records.

 ```cds
 using { compname.divname.demoapp as myNS } from '../db/schema';   //Local DB namespace